ImStaked/Unbelievable-Story-Blog/_posts/sangamo.md

 ---
 title: "Sangamo"
-excerpt: "What does this have to do with anything?
+excerpt: "The goverment is using me basically as a hacker but refuses to pay me.
 Political Warfare?
-The goverment is using me to distribute informtion but refuses to pay me? "
+MK-Ultra?
+This is a little different version of history."
 coverImage: "/assets/blog/sangamo/cover.jpg"
-date: "1976-07-16T09:35:07.322Z"
+date: "2025-12-28T09:35:07.322Z"
 author:
   name: Jason
   picture: "/assets/blog/authors/jj.jpeg"